 Pratt offers a summer class that is designed for our incoming graduate students, through our school of Continuing Education (“Drawing and Drafting” XID-109) The Pratt course also includes an introduction to some of the canonical works of design we’ll be referring to over and over.

 Can I take that course in my home town?

-Yes, so long as your class covers the following: introduction to various drawing media and equipment; freehand sketching, orthographic projection (plans, sections, elevations), line weights, line types, symbols, scale and dimensions, lettering, introduction to presentation and rendering techniques, an introduction to 3D drawing (perspective + isometric projection).
+Yes, so long as your class covers the following: introduction to various drawing media and equipment; freehand sketching, orthographic projection (plans, sections, elevations), line weights, line types, symbols, scale and dimensions, lettering, introduction to presentation and rendering techniques, an introduction to 3-D drawing (perspective and isometric projection).

-I have design experience & have taken classes similar to the ones described as required.
+I have design experience and have taken classes similar to the ones described as required.
 Will I have to repeat those classes?

 Not necessarily.
 Once you have a successful application, you may petition to either waive or substitute classes.
 A waive means the required class and credits are eliminated.
 A substitution means while the requirement for a specific class is eliminated, those credits are still required; those credits become elective credits.
 Typically, qualifying year classes are waived; all other classes are substituted.
 With your elective credits, you will have opportunities to take classes in other Pratt departments: architecture, industrial design, film, fashion, history or electives we offer: furniture design, textiles, theory.
 This is one of the many advantages of attending Pratt.